applicationsuite/react-ui-common-controls/README.md

 This is a UI library created on the design language of bootstrap and Microsoft fluent UI

 This is built on top of Bootstrap and Fluent UI React (formerly Office UI Fabric React) which is a collection of robust React-based components designed to make it simple for you to create consistent web experiences using the Fluent Design Language.
-For information about available controls, see the [Fluent UI website](https://developer.microsoft.com/en-us/fluentui) .
+For information, see the [Fluent UI website](https://developer.microsoft.com/en-us/fluentui) or [Bootstrap website](https://getbootstrap.com/) .

-This library has lot of controls which will make onboarding of the application easier and faster.
+This library has reusable of controls which will make onboarding of the application easier and faster.

-To install the library run the following command -
+## Installation

+The package can be installed as an npm package using the following command:
 ```
- npm install react-ui-common-controls@latest
+ npm install --save react-ui-common-controls@latest
 ```

 ## Controls